evfinkn/speechviz/README.md

 npm run mkdir
 python db_init.py
 ```
 To use process_audio and the pipeline, you'll need to first make a conda environment.
-If installing on Linux or Windows, you can create the environment using the environment.yml file:
+If installing on Linux or Windows, you can create the environment using the environment.yml file (you will still need to install audiowaveform and ffmpeg manually):
 ```
 conda env create -f environment.yml
 ```